 To use the calculator, enter the following information in the EMI Calculator:

 You can either enter the values in the boxes or use the slider to input the values for all the parameters.
 Once you have entered the values, the calculator will automatically calculate the EMI amount for you.

-The calculator also displays a pie chart that breaks up the total payment for the loan into principal and interest components of the amount paid, by displaying the percentage and amount paid for these components.
+The calculator also displays a pie chart that breaks up the total payment for the loan into principal and interest components of the amount paid; it displays the percentage and amount paid for the respective components.
 This information will help you figure out the cost of the loan you are taking and accordingly choose the option where you pay the least interest.